Early Years Curriculum

 - Expressive arts and design

-Well planned play both indoors and outdoors is a key way in which young children learn with enjoyment and challenge.
+A well planned environment, both indoors and outdoors is a key way in which young children learn with enjoyment and challenge.

 Through these first hand activities, based on play, we will help your child to develop: confidence, concentration, co-operation, curiosity, creativity, independence, self- esteem, the ability to communicate and an enthusiasm and enjoyment for learning.